robertsrb/VERTEX-CFD/paper.md

 VERTEX-CFD is an open-source CFD solver that relies on a finite element discretization method to solve for the incompressible Navier-Stokes equations coupled to a temperature equation and MHD equation.
 Reynolds Averaged Navier-Stokes (RANS) turbulence models and large eddy simulation model are also available.
 The code relies on the  Trilinos package and offers a wide range of temporal integrators, solvers and preconditioners to run on CPU- and GPU-enabled platforms.
 VERTEX-CFD solver was verified and validated for steady and unsteady incompressible flows with benchmark cases taken from the published literature: natural convection, viscous heating, laminar flow over a circle, and turbulent channels.
 It was also demonstrated that VERTEX-CFD solver scales on CPUs (Perlmutter) and GPUs (Perlmutter and Summit [@olcf-web]) architectures.

-Future development will focus on implementing wall functions for RANS models, and the addition of conjugate heat transfer capabilities.
+Future development will focus on implementing wall functions for RANS models, and adding conjugate heat transfer capabilities.

 # Acknowledgements